oraziorillo/TwitterSentimentAnalysis/README.md

 ![alt text](chi2_nb_di.png)

 The file also considers the chi2-test for SVM for unigrams only.
-The resulting graph will be
+The resulting graph will be:

 ![alt text](chi2_svm.png)